lumdukaj/MsePlayer/README.md

 # VpMsePlayer

-`VpMsePlayer` is a JavaScript library for creating and managing video players using the `@flussonic/flussonic-mse-player` library.
+`VpMsePlayer` is a JavaScript library for creating and managing video players with the capability of playing MSE video formats.
 It simplifies video playback setup and provides built-in live/offline status detection and customizable player options.

 ---

 ## Features

-- **Seamless Integration**: Leverages `@flussonic/flussonic-mse-player` for playback.
 - **Status Detection**: Automatically detects live or offline status for streams.
 - **Customizable**: Configure player size, controls, and other behaviors.
 - **Event Hooks**: Easily integrate player events into your application.